fislysandi/guix-kickstart/README.md

 ok you will encounter some challenges making this configuration. but i will assure you this will be worth it. because after learning this package manager and a little of guile scheme you will never ever EVER have to learn another package manager again.

-DO NOT JUMP STRAIGHT INTO THIS and try to do everything at once, take your time reading the documentation i wrote,testing,trying out stuff.
+DO NOT JUMP STRAIGHT INTO THIS and try to do everything at once, take your time reading the documentation ,testing stuff,trying out stuff,remind yourself that its a slow learning process

 ## KEEP IN MIND

 this repo is still under construction and mainainter is working hard on it!

+### ROADMAP

+1. make an shell init script that will do all the heavylifting for you.

+2. make an uninstallation script that will purge guix cleanly from your system if you did not like it also restoring your configs to default.

+3. setup gnu stow automatic symlink hook, along with guix executing our symlink script if guix and guix-config points to the wrong folder.

+4.